OneTrueJASH/Mem100X/README.md

 MIT License - see LICENSE file

-## Star This Repo!
+## Star This Repo

-If you're impressed by the performance (and you should be!), please star this repo!
+If you're impressed by the performance (and hopefully you will be!), please star this repo!
 Let's make this the go-to memory MCP server for Claude!

 ---

-**Built with a need for speed by the Mem100x team**
+## **Built with a need for speed by the Mem100x team**